-Learning about Ecosystems Science and Complex Causality through Experimentation in a Virtual World
+Learning About Ecosystems Science and Complex Causality Through Experimentation in a Virtual World

 This project will develop a modified virtual world and accompanying curriculum for middle school students to help them learn to more deeply understand ecosystems patterns and the strengths and limitations of experimentation in ecosystems science.
 The project will build upon a computer world called EcoMUVE, a Multi-User Virtual Environment or MUVE, and will develop ways for students to conduct experiments within the virtual world and to see the results of those experiments.